-- The Netherlands Enterprise Agency stimulates entrepreneurs in sustainable, agricultural, innovative and international business, through a number of programmes and grants schemes.
+- The Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland) helps entrepreneurs in sustainable, agricultural, innovative and international business through a number of programs and subsidy schemes.

-- The Netherlands Foreign Investment Agency offers extensive services to companies establishing or expanding operations in the Netherlands, and provides a valuable database of downloadable resources on their website.
+- The Netherlands Foreign Investment Agency (NFIA) offers comprehensive services to companies establishing or expanding their operations in The Netherlands, providing a valuable database of downloadable resources on their website Invest in Holland.